dvamossy/EmTract/README.md

 We trained our emotion models with 2 different data sources.
 One from Twitter, and another from StockTwits.
 The Twitter training data comes from [here](https://github.com/sarnthil/unify-emotion-datasets/tree/master/datasets); it is available at data/twitter_emotion.csv.
 The StockTwits training data is explained in the paper.

-In addition to our training data sources, we hand-tagged 10,000 StockTwits messages.
-These are available at data/hand_tagged_sample.parquet.snappy.
-These messages were not included during training any of our models.
+One of the key concerns using emotion packages is that it is unknown how well they transfer to financial text data.
+We alleviate this concern by hand-tagging 10,000 StockTwits messages.
+These are available at data/hand_tagged_sample.parquet.snappy; they were not included during training any of our models.
 We use this for testing model performance, and alternative emotion packages (notebooks/Alternative Packages.ipynb).

-We found the StockTwits model to perform better on the hand-tagged sample, and therefore it is used as the default for predictions.
+We found our StockTwits model to perform best on the hand-tagged sample, and therefore it is used as the default for predictions.

 #### Alternative Models
 We also have an implementation of [DistilBERT](https://huggingface.co/bhadresh-savani/distilbert-base-uncased-emotion) in notebooks/Alternative Models.ipynb on the Twitter data; which can be easily extended to any other state-of-the-art models.
 We find marginal performance gains on the hand-tagged sample, which comes at the cost of far slower inference.

 ## Citation
 If you use EmTract in your research, please cite us as follows: